 I love this Valentine DIY craft.
 These kitchen towels and pink dish soap are a perfect gift or a fun way to spruce up your kitchen.

-Valentine DIY Dish Towels and Soap
+Valentine DIY Dish Towels

 Here is a peek at some of the towels I made.
 I made them from flour sacks and painted them with a roller.